 Are LED lights bad for fish tanks?

-LED grow lights are an ideal choice for fish tanks as long as they are specifically made for this purpose.
-Regular LED lights are not optimized for plant growth and do not produce appropriate lighting for an aquarium.
+LED grow lights are ideal for fish tanks if they are specifically made for this purpose.
+Regular LED lights are not optimized for plant growth and do not produce appropriate lighting for aquariums.

 Do LED lights support plant growth?

-All plants need light to conduct photosynthesis and therefore growt.
+All plants need light to conduct photosynthesis and, therefore, grow.
 LED lights for planted tanks support plant growth and are a better choice than natural sunlight for aquariums.
 Natural sunlight exposure often leads to unwanted algae growth.

-We can conclude and state that LED lights are ideal to grow aquatic plants.
+LED lights are ideal for growing aquatic plants.

 LED lights are cheap in their usage, produce little heat, and fit even small spaces.

-When buying LED light for an aquarium, consider the size of the aquarium (measured in gallons), the plants you want to grow (low, mid, or high-light aquarium plants) as well if it is a fresh or saltwater tank.
+When buying LED light for an aquarium, consider the size of the aquarium (measured in gallons), the plants you want to grow (low, mid, or high-light aquarium plants), and if it is a fresh or saltwater tank.